-Leucorrhea is a common problem in women, it causes due to imbalance of Kapha dosha.
+Leucorrhea is a common problem in women, it is caused by to imbalance of Kapha dosha.
 Asoka bark helps to control Leucorrhea.

 The bark of Ashoka is prescribed in Ayurvedic medicine for arresting bleeding or secretion and as a uterine sedative.
 It has a stimulating effect on the endometrium that is, the mucous membrane lining the uterus, and on the ovarian tissue.

-Dosage and uses depend upon the health problems and conditions or as recommended by an Ayurvedic doctor.
+Dosage and uses depend upon the health problems and conditions or as an Ayurvedic doctor recommends.
 The general recommended dosage is 3-6 grams of Ashoka bark daily once a day.

 Here are some home remedies for Ashoka Bark